 The primary function of discipline is to help your child understand behavioral expectations and consequences.
-Ultimately, effective discipline is about teaching your child to behave in a certain way, even in your absence; it is about teaching him self-discipline.
+Ultimately, effective discipline is about teaching your child to behave in a certain way, even in your absence; it is about teaching them self-discipline.

 How to discipline young kids effectively

 Children around the same age tend to behave the same.
 We know that their behavior is often guided by their stage of development.
 This explains why certain discipline strategies that work with toddlers may be a complete and utter failure with older children.

-Understanding the behavior to expect depending on your child’s age is a first step toward helping you manage her behavior more appropriately.
+Understanding the behavior to expect depending on your child’s age is a first step toward helping you manage their behavior more appropriately.
 But it is not just a matter of age.
 Children develop at different rhythms, and as the psychologist and biologist Jean Piaget says, your child’s developmental stage matters more than their chronological age.

 An age by age guide to responding to your child’s inappropriate behavior more appropriately

 Inappropriate behavior of 0-2-year-old children

 Tantrums, screaming, hitting, biting, throwing things, sleep issues, “no” responses, and picky eating are all typical toddler behavior issues.
 Most of the behavior issues at this stage can be explained by the fact that your child is yet to learn the expected social norms and is unable to differentiate between safe and unsafe behavior.
-This is why he will have difficulty understanding why he cannot do things “his way”.
+This is why they will have difficulty understanding why they cannot do things “their way”.

-This is also a period of emotional upheaval when, toward age two, he begins experiencing strong emotions such as frustration and fear.
+This is also a period of emotional upheaval when, toward age two, they begin experiencing strong emotions such as frustration and fear.

 The best way to discipline a 0 to 2 year old

 - Give short instructions to manage your child’s behavior

-It is normal to try and explain to your child why she should not grab toys from her friends, but “moral lessons” do not work with young children.
+It is normal to try and explain to your child why they should not grab toys from their friends, but “moral lessons” do not work with young children.
 At this stage, your child wants what she wants, when she wants it, and she does not understand why she should not get it.
 Using firm, short and specific commands is more effective at this stage: “No grabbing”, “no hitting”, “no biting”.